Healthcare Administration and Leadership

 • Healthcare Administration and Leadership

 The degree is offered in an accelerated, year-round, format.
 Courses are on an 8-week term, with students completing two three-unit courses each term on a set schedule with the same cohort of classmates.
-Entering students will ideally have at least 66 units of college coursework before entering the program, so that the additional 54 units of degree requirements will provide them with the 120 units total required for graduation.
-Students with fewer units may be admitted with the understanding that they will need to take additional courses beyond those required by the Health Services Administration and Leadership degree program to complete their graduation requirements.
+Entering students will ideally have at least 66 units of college coursework before entering the program, so that the additional 54 units of degree requirements will provide them with the 120 units required for graduation.
+Students with fewer units may be admitted with the understanding that they will need to take additional courses beyond those required by the Healthcare Administration and Leadership degree program to complete their graduation requirements.
 There is a special reduced tuition for this program.

 Degree Requirements